Leave when you or a family member is sick

 Calling in sick

-If you're taking sick leave, you need to tell your employer as soon as possible that you won't be at work.
+If you’re taking sick leave, you need to tell your employer as soon as possible that you will not be at work.

 Proving you’re sick